-Merger Termination Payment - As described in Note 1 - The Company, on May 5, 2014, the Company entered into a Merger Agreement to merge with Screenvision.
+Merger Termination Payment- As described in Note 1 - The Company, on May 5, 2014, NCM, Inc. entered into a Merger Agreement to merge with Screenvision.
 Consummation of the merger is subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act, as well, as other customary closing conditions.
+If NCM, Inc.

-If we do not receive this approval (or if we materially breach our representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied) we will be required to pay a termination fee of approximately \$28.8 million.
+does not receive approval (or if NCM, Inc. materially breaches its representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied) NCM, Inc. will be required to pay a termination fee of approximately \$28.8 million.
 NCM LLC would indemnify NCM, Inc. and bear a pro rata portion of this fee based upon NCM, Inc.'s ownership percentage in NCM LLC, with NCM LLC's founding members bearing the remainder of the fee in accordance with their ownership percentage in NCM LLC.
-If Screenvision or its affiliates materially breach their representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied, they will be required to pay us a termination fee of \$10 million, and if Screenvision is subsequently sold within one year of the termination, an additional amount equal to the amount by which the sale proceeds are greater than \$385 million will be paid to us up to a maximum of \$28.8 million (including the \$10 million).
+If Screenvision or its affiliates materially breach their representations or covenants such that the closing conditions in the Merger Agreement cannot be satisfied, they will be required to pay NCM, Inc. a termination fee of \$10 million, and if Screenvision is subsequently sold within one year of the termination, an additional amount equal to the amount by which the sale proceeds are greater than \$385 million will be paid to NCM, Inc. up to a maximum of \$28.8 million (including the \$10 million).
 As of June 26, 2014, the Company did not have a liability recorded for this termination fee as it does not believe payment to be probable.

-7. FAIR VALUE MEASUREMENTS
+6. FAIR VALUE MEASUREMENT